scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 In this paper, a data format is proposed for capturing results from experimental measurements of autoignition delay times.
-In addition, this paper describes the components of PyTeCK, a software package that quantities the performance of a chemical kinetic model in reproducing experimental ignition delays.
+In addition, this paper describes the components of PyTeCK, a software package that quantifies the performance of a chemical kinetic model in reproducing experimental ignition delays.
 This includes discussion of the experimental data parser, simulation framework, and solution post-processing.
 In addition, the paper explains the theoretical basis for the models of shock tubes and